getsentry/sentry.engineering/data/blog/preact-or-svelte-an-embedded-widget-use-case.md

 _Vite bundle visualizer for the Svelte build — majority of the build is the feedback dialog and form_

-After looking at the builds more closely with the Vite bundle visualizer tool, I noticed that nearly half of the Preact implementation's build size was attributed to the framework itself.
+After looking at the builds more closely with the [Vite bundle visualizer tool](https://www.npmjs.com/package/vite-bundle-visualizer), I noticed that nearly half of the Preact implementation's build size was attributed to the framework itself.
 Considering our future plans to incorporate screenshots and annotation capabilities, which would significantly increase the build size, the marginal difference in framework size would become negligible, so the slightly smaller build size with Svelte would not help with the final bundle size.
 Additionally, Preact closely resembles React, which aligns well with our developers' familiarity with React and would greatly improve code maintainability.
 As a result, we chose Preact as the framework for expanding our User Feedback product to include screenshot and annotation functionalities.

 ## The Aftermath

-In the end, adding Preact and screenshotting functionality to our user feedback widget increased the bundle size of `[@sentry/browser](https://www.npmjs.com/package/@sentry/browser)` with the user feedback integration by 22.93%, from 30.81KB to 37.88KB.
+In the end, adding Preact and screenshotting functionality to our user feedback widget increased the bundle size of [`@sentry/browser`](https://www.npmjs.com/package/@sentry/browser) with the user feedback integration by 22.93%, from 30.81KB to 37.88KB.
+Note that [our SDKs use treeshaking](https://blog.sentry.io/sentry-bundle-size-how-we-reduced-replay-sdk-by-35/), so any unused packages are not included in the bundle size.
 Although it’s a pretty large bundle size increase, using Preact allowed us to go from writing code like this:

 ```js
 const emailEl = createElement('input', {